sarthakkhoche/Hand-gesture-recognition/README.md

 # Hand-gesture-recognition

-The project uses feature learning for recognizing hand gestures.
+The project uses AlexNet as a feature extractor to learn features, which is used to recognise hand gestures.
 ## Dataset
 The [Hand Gesture Recognition Database](https://www.kaggle.com/gti-upm/leapgestrecog) can be found at Kaggle.
 It contains ~20,000 images in various hand poses.